destination-earth-digital-twins/deode_spatial_verif/README.md

     -   **NOzoom**. \[list\].
 List of plotting domain coordinates \[\<lon_min\>, \<lon_max\>, \<lat_min\>, \<lat_max\>\].

 -   verif_domain.
 A sequence of verification domains to be used as a common domain for the spatial verification of the experiments.
-If at the initial timestep where the event starts (see [\"dates\": \"ini\"](https://github.com/DEODE-NWP/deode_spatial_verif/tree/main?tab=readme-ov-file#case-config-file-config_caseyaml)) there is no verification domain defined, a cropping of the domain of the experiment to be verified is performed.
+If at the initial timestep where the event starts (\"dates\": \"ini\") there is no verification domain defined, a cropping of the domain of the experiment to be verified is performed.
 This is not recommended since it does not ensure a common verification domain between different experiments of a common case.
 The sequence of different verification domains at different time instants allows the tracking of a moving event.
 The [Ianos medicane](https://github.com/DEODE-NWP/DE330.5.3.2_Deliverable_annexes/blob/main/Ianos_Medicane_DTOD_spatial_verification.pdf) is an example.

     -   **\<%Y%m%d%H\>(\[str\])**. \[list\] List of verification domain coordinates \[\<lon_min\>, \<lon_max\>, \<lat_min\>, \<lat_max\>\].